Aguascalientes Mexico Travel Guide

 Aguascalientes has a semi-arid climate, marked by clear wet and dry seasons.
 This pattern means distinct weather conditions throughout the year.
 The average annual temperature stays around 17-18°C (63-64°F), making for generally comfortable conditions.

 Aguascalientes does not have monsoons or hurricanes, as it sits inland in central Mexico.
-However, its high altitude means sun exposure gets intense.
+However, its high altitude means sun contact gets intense.
 Visitors wear sunscreen and clothing for protection year-round.
 The city also has noticeable diurnal temperature variations; days might feel warm, while nights often get cool, notably in winter.

 Latter Part of april to The Beginning of may